LeonardoRipple127/Leonardo-Ripple.github.io/_posts/2020-09-29-welcome-to-not-pure-poole.md

 tags: [jekyll theme, jekyll, tutorial]
 toc:  true
 ---
-This post summarizes research on **artificial intelligence and embodied intelligence**, focusing on autonomous systems, adaptive decision-making, and robot-environment interaction.
+Research on **artificial intelligence and embodied intelligence**, focusing on autonomous systems, adaptive decision-making, and robot-environment interaction.
 {: .message }

 First, do you notice the TOC on the right side?
 Try to scroll down to read this post, you'll find that the TOC is always sticky in the viewport.